Class: Numeric

 Returns the quotient

-as an integer (via #floor), using method/
+self/otheras an integer (via #floor), using method/in the derived class ofself. -

 #divmod(other) ⇒ Array